Cobalt Technologies

-Cobalt Technologies was a Mountain View start up that specialized in the creation of biobutanol using various cellulosic feedstocks.
-Past feedstocks included corn cobs, treetops and limbs, dead pine trees from pine beetles.
-It was run by CEO Bob Mayer, and President Andy Meyer.
+Cobalt Technologies was a Mountain View start-up that specialized in the creation of biobutanol using various cellulosic feedstocks.
+Past feedstocks included corn cobs, treetops and limbs, and dead pine trees from pine beetles.
+It was run by CEO Bob Mayer and President Andy Meyer.

 Company History

 Cobalt raised a $25 million Series C in 2008, co-led by LSP and Pinnacle Ventures.
 New investors included Harris and Harris.
 Later that year, Cobalt named Rick Wilson as Chief Executive Officer.